last updated July 2014

 Email firstname.lastname@example.org from Cardholder/Cardholder's nominee stating nature and value of purchase and supplier.

-If request is accepted the increase will be made for 24 hours only and the Cardholder will be advised when the limit has been increased
+If request is accepted the increase will be made for the period agreed and the Cardholder will be advised when the limit has been increased

 If request is declined the Cardholder will be advised of the reason.